8 Foods High in Iodine

 Pros: Dairy products provide a consistent and predictable source of iodine in the U.S., along with protein, calcium, and other nutrients.

-Cons: They are not suitable for people with lactose intolerance or dairy allergies, and overconsumption can contribute to excessive calorie or saturated fat intake.
+Cons: They are not suitable for people with lactose intolerance or dairy allergies or sensitivities, and iodine content can vary depending on farming practices.

 Safe intake: For most adults, two to three servings per day can help meet iodine needs without overdoing other nutrients.